Are you coping with infant crying, fussing, or colic?

 I don’t know, and I don’t think anyone else does, either.
 But if you compare hunter-gatherers with the rest of us, there is more going on than a different approach to baby-carrying.

-Possibly, the absence of colic amongst hunter-gatherers reflects differences in sleep, feeding, diet, parental support, or even genes:
+Possibly, the absence of colic in foraging societies reflects differences in diet, sleep, feeding, parental support, or even genes.

-Feeding.
-Hunter-gatherer babies get fed on demand and very frequently—-sometimes as frequently as 4 times an hour (Konner 2005).
-The meals are small, however, and this might protect babies from the worst symptoms of gastroesophageal reflux (also known as heartburn or acid reflux).
+Hunter-gatherer babies get fed on demand and very frequently, sometimes as frequently as 4 times an hour (Konner 2005).
+The meals are small, however, and this might protect babies from gastroesophageal reflux (also known as heartburn or acid reflux).

-Genes.
 If colic has a genetic basis--such that certain genes increase a baby’s chances of being irritable or difficult to soothe--then we shouldn’t rule out the possibility that hunter-gatherer babies are less likely to possess these genes.
-Claims about the absence of colic among hunter-gatherers usually concern people like the !Kung San of South Africa or the Baka of Central Africa—people who show evidence of long-term genetic isolation from surrounding agricultural populations (Verdu et al 2009; Tishkoff 2004).
+Claims about the absence of colic among hunter-gatherers often concern groups like the San or Baka, peoples who show evidence of long-term genetic isolation from surrounding agricultural populations (Verdu et al 2009; Tishkoff 2004).

-to a video presentation by the researchers who've demonstrated physiological calming in human and rodent infants (Esposito et al 2013).
+And if you're curious about effects of infant carrying, follow this link to a video presentation by researchers who've studied the phenomenon in human and rodent infants (Esposito et al 2013).

 Anisfeld E, Casper V, Nozyce M, and Cunningham N. 1990.
 Does infant carrying promote attachment?
 An experimental study of the effects of increased physical contact on the development of attachment.
 Child Dev.
 61(5):1617-27.